matizk144/CoAP/README.md

 ## Supported frameworks

-* .NET Standard 1.3+
-* .NET Core 1.1+
-* .NET Core App 1.1+
-* .NET Framework 4.5.2+ (x86, x64, AnyCPU)
+* .NET 9
-* Mono 5.2+
-* Universal Windows Platform (UWP) 10.0.10240+ (x86, x64, ARM, AnyCPU, Windows 10 IoT Core)
-* Xamarin.Android 7.5+
-* Xamarin.iOS 10.14+

 ## Nuget

-This library is available as a nuget package: <https://www.nuget.org/packages/CoAPnet/>
+This library is available as a nuget package: <https://www.nuget.org/packages/Matizk.CoAP/>

-## Examples

-Please find examples and the documentation at the Wiki of this repository (<https://github.com/chkr1011/CoAPnet/wiki>).

 ## Contributions

 If you want to contribute to this project just create a pull request.
 But only pull requests which are matching the code style of this library will be accepted.
 Before creating a pull request please have a look at the library to get an overview of the required style.
 Also additions and updates in the Wiki are welcome.

-## References

-This library is used in the following projects:

-* This library can be used to communicate with the IKEA Tradfri gateway.
-* Wirehome.Core (Open Source Home Automation system for .NET Core, <https://github.com/chkr1011/Wirehome.Core>)

-If you use this library and want to see your project here please create a pull request.

 ## License

 MIT License

-CoAPnet Copyright (c) 2016-2022 Christian Kratky
+CoAPnet Copyright (c) 2016-2025 Christian Kratky & Mateusz Kramarz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal